jenlindner/fj-ruby_on_rails/README.md

 + Testing

+"BDD is a second-generation, outside-in, pull-based, multiple-stakeholder, multiple-scale, high-automation, agile methodology.
+It describes a cycle of interactions with well-defined outputs, resulting in the delivery of working, tested software that matters."

 + Deploy

 Finally we'll show how to deploy to an EC2 instance using Capistrano.
 (We should probably create a custom AMI so folks don't have to start from scratch).